jgstew/jgstew.github.io/_posts/2016-10-11-The-way-BigFix-Session-Relevance-statements-are-written-matters-(Part3)-Whose.md

     T: 0.043 ms
     I: singular integer

-Generally, `starts with` will be faster than `contains` because `contains` is more dependant upon the length of the string being examined than `starts with` is.
+Generally, `starts with` will be faster than `contains` because `contains` is more dependent upon the length of the string being examined than `starts with` is.

 This means that if you want to know which strings start with `a` and contain `b`, you should first filter by `starts with` before using `contains`.
 Both of the following examples are equivalent, but the first is faster: